-For each impact area, there are two sets of results that come out of a scenario compute: expected annual damage outcomes and system performance statistics outcomes.
+For each impact area, there are two sets of results that come out of a scenario compute: expected annual damage (EAD) outcomes and system performance statistics outcomes.
+Detailed results are available for each scenario by right-clicking on the scenario of interest.
+Summary damage and performance results for all scenarios can be viewed by right-clicking on Scenarios and selecting View Summary Results.
 All compute algorithms in HEC-FDA Version 2.0 are the same as those found in HEC-FDA Version 1.4.3, except those identified in the HEC-FDA Version 2.0 Release Notes.

 Damage Outcomes